awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/_index.md

 ## Time to complete
-- The lab should take approximately 60 minutes to complete.
+- The lab should take approximately 60 minutes to complete, except the time for cost allocation tags and cost categories to be shown.

+{{% notice note %}}
 **Note** - This lab uses cost allocation tags page under AWS Billing Console that can take upto 72 hours for tags to activate and complete all steps of lab.
+{{% /notice %}}

 ## Steps:
 {{% children  /%}}